Chaotic many-body quantum dynamics, spectral correlations, and energy diffusion: Introduction

 In this paper we combine some of the simplifying features of random matrix theory with spatial structure and local interactions to engineer a tractable model for a chaotic many-body quantum system with a time-independent Hamiltonian.
 The approach retains one of the motivating ideas from random matrix theory, the notion that it is useful to consider an ensemble of systems and calculate physical properties averaged over this ensemble.
-However, it necessarily abandons invariance of the ensemble under arbitrary Hilbert space rotations.
+At the same time, it necessarily abandons invariance of the ensemble under arbitrary Hilbert space rotations.
 Instead it uses random matrices as terms in the Hamiltonian acting on single sites or on pairs of sites.
+As far as we are aware, this is the first example of a time-independent, spatially extended many-body quantum model, with simple properties at the single-site level, for which energy dynamics and spectral correlations can be analysed exactly.

 The model has quantum degrees of freedom supported at each site of a chain, with local Hilbert space dimension $N$, and is parameterised by a dimensionless coupling $\lambda$, which gives the relative strength of two-site to single-site terms.
 We show for small $\lambda$ and large $N$ that energy dynamics in the model is diffusive and described by a classical master equation, and that statistical properties of spectral correlations of the Hamiltonian can be expressed in terms of the solution to this master equation.